 To Imogene, a Flagstaff Love Letter is filled with personal stories, photos, illustrations, and full-color memories that intimately show what the Imogene race means to Flagstaff, and in turn what Flagstaff gives to the race.

-Preorder one book or a dozen (or more!) and get your copies the moment they’re available.
-We’re also offering prints of Linda Sherman’s watercolors.
-Learn more here.
+The book is at the printer and due for publication in early September.
+Preorder one or a dozen (or more!) and get your copies the moment they’re available.
+We’re also offering prints of two watercolors created just for this project.
+Preorder now!

-There’s a whole community behind this book project, and our gratitude goes out to everyone who supports it, whether by contributing stories and photos, cheering us on the steep trail uphill toward publication, or offering financial support.
-To see who’s joined the circle or learn how you can take part, read on!
+There’s a whole community behind this book project, and our gratitude goes out to everyone who has supported it, whether by contributing stories and photos, cheering us on the steep trail uphill toward publication, or offering financial support via the Flagstaff Imogene Circle.

 To give back to the community that is making this book possible, we’ve chosen to donate 10% of net sales to BLE Flagstaff.
 This nonprofit organization performs random acts of kindness with the intent to make a positive difference in the community.
 These acts can take many unexpected forms and include anyone.
 BLE Flagstaff believes that through kindness, we can all “pay it forward” and help create a culture of giving that can benefit all of us.